life-itself/coco/cc201-practical-action/day-4.md

 ## Action time ✍️

 If you’re starting to feel like wow, this is hard to even know where to start, great!
-You are in exactly the right place.
+You are in exactly the right place 😉.

 First, take some time to breathe and digest this information.
 Paying attention to where you might have felt triggered, or the parts that feel a bit sticky or overwhelming gives you a lot of insight and we recommend journaling on these for clarity.

 Next, take some time to review and write down your next steps, to help you to start to create your own roadmap.
-Remember you don’t need to have it all mapped out at this point, you just need to know the very next step you’re going to take, so keep it simple.
+Remember you don’t need to have it all figured out at this point, you just need to know the very next step you’re going to take, so keep it simple.

-The action step I’m going to take next is . . .
+**The action step I’m going to take next is . . .**

 And if you’re feeling confident feel free to add a few more steps after this.

 See you tomorrow,

-Life Itself Team